svanteschubert/ausdigital-bill/docs/1.0/index.md

  * Credit note sent from seller to buyer that references an earlier standard invoice ("ProfileID":"dbc:creditnote")
  * Debiit note sent from buyer to seller that references an earlier RCTI ("ProfileID":"dbc:debitnote")

- The detailed business vlaidation rules for each invoice profile are defined in the billing rules specification.
+The detailed business vlaidation rules for each invoice profile are defined in [Validation Rules](#validation-rules).

 ## Document Response Codes

 A UBL document response provides a means for the receiver party to update the sender on the processing state of the invoice.
 The set of valid document response codes depends on the business process identified by the ProcessID (which is the same as the customizationID in UBL instances) are

  * Acknowledged - confirms receipt of the invoice (but does not imply approval to pay).
  * Approved - means that the payer has approved the invoice for (future) payment in accordance with payment terms.